The Triple Package: Thesis

 The central argument of the book is that various ethnic groups that are "starkly outperforming" the rest in America possess three distinct traits.
 These virtues are the presence of a superiority complex, the simultaneous existence of a sense of insecurity, and a marked capacity for impulse control.

 Superiority complex

 By definition, superiority is "a deeply internalized belief in your group's specialness, exceptionality, or superiority."
 The authors claim that this element is derived from various sources.
-First, from a religious perspective, Mormons are introduced to their people's magnificent history and civilization.
+First, from a religious perspective, members of the Church of Jesus Christ of Latter-day Saints, referred to by some as “Mormons” are introduced to their people's magnificent history and civilization.
 Second, from a social viewpoint, Nigerian immigrants belonging to the prestige entrepreneurial Igbo people.
 Third, a mixture of both: for example, Jews as "chosen people", and "a moral people, a people of law and intellect, a people of survivors."

 Insecurity

 The authors define insecurity as a species of discontent – an anxious uncertainty about your worth or place in society, a feeling or worry that you or what you've done or what you have is in some fundamental way not good enough."
 Immigrants for example are prone to insecurity because of social and financial anxiety, resulting in the sense of being discriminated against; a perception of danger; feelings of inadequacy and angst of losing their established social standing and possession.